Checklist for Parents & Families of Graduating Students

 - Read and save the Commencement booklet, which will be mailed to each graduating student’s local address and permanent address in January.

-- Encourage your graduate to attend the Grad Fair in March 26 -27 at the The Bookstore.
+- Encourage your graduate to attend the Grad Fair in late March at the The Bookstore.
 Graduates can order cap, gown and tassel (sold only as a package), graduation announcements, class rings and diploma frames.
 There will also be representatives from the Office of the University Registrar, Student Financial Services and the Commencement Office to check the status of student accounts and to answer questions.

 - Discuss Commencement Weekend ticket needs with your graduate and other family members and determine the final number of tickets you will need for the Baccalaureate Ceremony, Baccalaureate Picnic, Commencement Breakfast and Commencement Ceremony.

 - Reserve tickets.
 Online ticket registration opens in early March.
 The maximum number of tickets available for each graduate will NOT be reduced at any point, so there is no benefit to registering for tickets before your ticket needs/quantities have been finalized.
 Only one ticket registration per graduate is accepted and it is not possible to revise registrations electronically.
 Tickets may be ordered online until May 13.

 - Consider your ticket needs early.
 Students needing additional tickets are free to ask classmates who do not need all tickets to order the maximum and share the extras.
 Students need to make these arrangements themselves.